pipo99/InfinitIMO/README.md

 - Design and implementation of Microservices
 - Usage of .Net Core Identity for Basic user authentication
 - Usage of Web API
+- Using Faker .Net Library to Generate massive amounts of fake

 Backlog items to a future version:
 - Implement JWT Token to increase Microservice security